cryptpad/documentation/admin_guide/installation.rst

 1. two domains or subdomains
 2. to include both domains in ``cryptpad/config/config.js`` as described in :ref:`admin_cryptpad_config`
-3. to generate one SSL certificate that covers both domains.
+3. to generate one TLS certificate that covers both domains.
 The development team uses `acme.sh <https://acme.sh/>`__ and this is reflected in the example config.
 4. to correctly assign both domains and certificates to the relevant variables in the `example Nginx configuration <https://github.com/cryptpad/cryptpad/blob/main/docs/example.nginx.conf>`__

 .. warning::